The Nest

 You can finance your home with the following:

-Similarly, the process on your first mortgage requires banks and private lenders to look into your financial status to see if you can afford it.
+Similarly, the process of your first mortgage requires banks and private lenders to look into your financial status to see if you can afford it.
 Prepare your financial documents and details.
 If your income has improved or plummeted, your credit report will help them decide if you can afford it.

 When you decide to get a second home, its purpose will affect the tax implications.
 Buying a second home to rent generates taxable income.